quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS_MAX_HEADER_LIST_SIZE:
 : See {{settings-parameters}}.

-Settings defined by extensions to HTTP/2 MAY be expressed as integers with a maximum value of 2^32-1, if they are applicable to HTTP/QUIC, but SHOULD have a specification describing their usage.
-Fields for this purpose have been added to the IANA registry in {{iana-settings}}.
+Settings defined by extensions to HTTP/2 need to be re-registered for HTTP/QUIC if still applicable.
+The IDs of settings defined in {{!RFC7540}} have been reserved for simplicity.
+See {{iana-settings}}.

 ## HTTP/2 Error Codes